Just Transition

 Soil Remediation in Delavan-Grider

-- During GM's ownership, state records confirmed that the site contains hazardous oil, grease, & PCBs that have leached into the surrounding sewer system
+General Motors operated a manufacturing facility from 1922 to 2008, which later became American Axle Manufacturing.
+During GM's ownership, state records confirmed that the site contains hazardous oil, grease, & PCBs that have leached into the surrounding sewer system

-Eco Center
+Eco Campus

 - Highly sustainable architectural design and operations